LevelUpMarketers/tta-management-plugin/docs/CartFlow.md

 4. **Cleanup**
    - `TTA_Cart_Cleanup` schedules an hourly task and also runs on checkout completion to remove expired cart rows.
+   - A second cron task runs every ten minutes to purge expired cart items and free their ticket inventory.

 ## Branching Logic Highlights